eurotech/edc-examples/edc-java-client/README.txt

 and then import the directory as a new project in eclipse.

+Note: with some Maven packages you might need to specify the Java compliance level.
+This can be achieved by setting a couple of system properties on the command line, e.g.:
+>> mvn -Dmaven.compiler.source=1.6 -Dmaven.compiler.target=1.6 clean install

 For non-maven developers
 ------------------------
 The project has three dependencies:

  a. the Everyware Device Cloud Java Client Library
  b.
-Simple Logging Façade for Java
+Simple Logging FaÔøΩade for Java
  c.
 Google Protocol Buffers Runtime Library

 Please download the jar files for the libraries above and include them in the